yingweiwo

 Absorption, Distribution and Excretion

-Gatifloxacin undergoes limited biotransformation in humans with less than 1% of the dose excreted in the urine as ethylenediamine and methylethylenediamine metabolites
+After oral administration, gatifloxacin is well absorbed in the gastrointestinal tract, with an absolute bioavailability of 96%.
+Metabolisms/Metabolites Gatifloxacin undergoes limited biotransformation in the human body; less than 1% of the dose is excreted in the urine as ethylenediamine and methylethylenediamine metabolites.
+Half-life: 7-14 hours

 Toxicity/Toxicokinetics